Taxation (LLM)

 Online Courses

-In addition to on-campus courses, we have also offered asynchronous, pre-recorded, online courses for over ten years.
-Our faculty have a rule that requires full-time students to take on-campus courses in person to maximize faculty-student interactions.
-Online courses are largely limited to our part-time students unless the course is not otherwise offered in the current semester in real-time.
+In addition to on-campus courses, we have also offered asynchronous, prerecorded, online courses for over ten years.
+Our faculty has a rule that requires full-time students to take on-campus courses to maximize faculty-student interaction.
+Online courses are generally limited to our part-time students unless the course is not otherwise offered on campus in the current semester.
 Some of our online courses were recorded in a prior semester (either in a classroom or in a studio setting) and current online students have access to all class video recordings at the outset of the course.
-Other courses are being recorded in the current semester as they meet on-campus.
+Other online courses are being recorded in a classroom as the course meets on campus in the current semester.
 Online students gain access to a new video recording after each class meeting.
-Traditionally, in "combined" courses, all students (on-campus and online) prepare for class by completing the same problem sets, take the same exam, and are graded on the same grading curve.
+Traditionally, in these "combined" courses, all students (on-campus and online) prepare for class by completing the same problem sets, take the same exam, and are graded on the same grading curve.

 Note that students studying on an F-1 visa historically have been limited to a single online course per semester under visa regulations.
 The regulations for J visa holders do not explicitly allow for any online study.
 Finally, students whose first degree in law was earned outside of the US cannot use online courses to qualify for the New York bar exam under section 520.6 of the bar examiners rules.